levonk/interview-data-engineer/README.md

 # interview-data-engineer

 ## Background
 This is an inteview screening.
 The desire is to understand how you approach the problem.
 It is delibritely light on specifics as the intention is to see how the interviewee would solution.
+We already have the below process in production.
 The intention is to:
 * Provide clarity on the simpler type of request that the data engineer may work on
 * Save time on the part of the interviee
 * Save time on the part of the interviewer
 * Provide the interviewee the development enviornment that they may be comforatable with
 * Provide a rapid way to assess the easily quantifiable tactical skills of the intervieee
+* Provide a normalized understanding of the candidates coding skills

 ## User Story:
-As an Analyst I need a highly reliable update of tweets on a query term the interviewee finds interesting to be refreshed as frequently as possible with parts of speech tagging so I may assess the interviewee.
+As an Analyst I need a highly reliable update of tweets on a query term as frequently as possible with parts of speech tagging so I may assess the interviewee.

 ## Acceptance Criteria:
 1. The interviewee should select an interesting query term